Presidency of Dmitry Medvedev: 2008 South Ossetia war

-In August, during the third month of Medvedev's presidency, Russia took part in the 2008 South Ossetia war with Georgia, which drove tension in Russia–United States relations to a post–Cold War high.
-On 26 August, following a unanimous vote of the Federal Assembly of Russia, Medvedev issued a presidential decree officially recognizing Abkhazia and South Ossetia as independent states, an action condemned by the G7.
+The war drove tensions in Russia–United States relations to a post–Cold War high.
+On 26 August, following a unanimous vote of the Federal Assembly of Russia, Medvedev issued a presidential decree officially recognizing Abkhazia and South Ossetia as independent states, an action condemned by the G8.

+Medvedev Doctrine

-On 31 August 2008, Medvedev announced a shift in the Russian foreign policy under his government, built around five main principles:
+On 31 August 2008, Medvedev announced a shift in the Russian foreign policy under his government, built around five main principles, collectively known as the Medvedev Doctrine: